ShiningLab/CON2LM/README.md

 ## Overview
 CON2LM investigates how large language models detect contradictions through word-level probability analysis.
 The key insight is that **word surprisal (negative log probability) correlates with sentence-level contradiction** between a premise and hypothesis.

+*When H is conditioned on P, the surprisal magnitude of content words in H is positively correlated with the presence of a contradiction, CON(P, H).*

 ## Dependencies
 Ensure you have the following dependencies installed:
 + python >= 3.11